sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 ## Expected Outcomes

-The expected outcomes of this quartely strategy are:
+The expected outcomes of this quarterly strategy are:

 - Reduction of technical debt
 - Increased innovation